arangodb/docs/3.9/appendix-deprecated.md

 kept for backward compatibility.
 There are usually better alternatives to replace the old features with:

+- **Skiplist and hash indexes**:
+  Skiplist and hash indexes have been deprecated in 3.9 and will be removed in a future version of ArangoDB.
+Currently, they are an alias for a [persistent index](http/indexes.html#persistent-index).

 - **Bundled NPM modules**:
   The [bundled NPM modules](appendix-java-script-modules.html#bundled-npm-modules) have been deprecated in 3.9 and will be removed in a future version of ArangoDB.
 If you want to use NPM modules in your Foxx service, please refer to the [Foxx guide](foxx-guides-bundled-node-modules.html).